isaacs/node-lru-cache/README.md

 * `get(key) => value`

     Both of these will update the "recently used"-ness of the key.
-    They do what you think. `max` is optional and overrides the cache `max` option if provided.
+    They do what you think. `maxAge` is optional and overrides the cache `maxAge` option if provided.

+    If the key is not found, `get()` will return `undefined`.

+    The key and val can be any value.

 * `peek(key)`